amirgamil/poseidon/README.md

 4. Better support for interacting w. external sources like MongoDB, Airtable, etc.
 5. Define more complex events with Listening - give tools to create more events which can be listened to (kind of like in Backbone)
 6. Key-based reconciliation?
+7. Did not like Torus's router, is there a more intuitivte way of doing it?

 ### Goals